Bug report #13688

 As it seems that the functionality is also related to DXF export let's see if Andreas or Marco (here in CC) have some more info to give.

-#2 Updated by Andreas Neumann over 5 years ago
+#2 Updated by Andreas Neumann about 7 years ago

 I think it works for lines and polygons, but not for points.
 The symbology export only works on a very basic level.
 It uses OGR feature styles and those are quite limited.
 QGIS is quite powerful regarding styling, but many formats cannot transport these styles.
 OGR feature styles try to transport styling between formats - but it is quite limited and hasn't been worked on for quite some years.
 And maybe QGIS doesn't really use the OGR feature styles to the full potential.
 Since the DXF export moved to a native provider (due to the limitations of the OGR feature styling mechanism), I think noone really cared about improving the "Save with symbology" option in the "Save As Dialog".